Wang-Lin-boop/GeminiMol/models/GeminiMolEncoder/README.md

 wget https://zenodo.org/api/records/10807315/files-archive
 ```

-This is a refined GeminiMol model that contains only the Encoder part, removing the projection header that was only used for the pre-training part but had a complex structure.
+This is a refined GeminiMol model that contains only the Encoder part, removing the projection headers that were only used for the pre-training stage but had a complex structure.

 ## Citing this work